henley-regatta/adventofcode2021/README.md

   (but it does work)
   * `node/day2part2.js` - Another transliteration of the python solution but I did make use of a `switch{}` statement (python's most obvious lacking feature)
+  * `node/day3part2.js` - More of a straightforward transliteration than I was hoping for, but it does have the one-recursion-only optimisation.
+Not sure that makes much difference t.b.h....

 ## Go
   * `go/day1part2.go` - It's not exactly idiomatic but it is better structured and